This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As suggested, each of the above will reduce the soil PH over more prolonged periods, so planning must be effective.
 The easiest method is for good quality compost, which it can make to be more acidic as this will reduce PH.

 Making compost like this is not as easy as some might think, and making quality compost tailored to suit a task requires some fundamentals to be followed.
-That is why I wrote this article that walking you through the composting process step by step.
+I wrote this article that walks you through the composting process.

 Ensuring Adequate Soil Nutrition

 Potatoes are greedy plants.
-If you consider the amount of growth we are asking them to do in a single growing season, It becomes apparent that they require good nutrition for this.
+Considering the amount of growth we are asking them to do in a single growing season, It becomes apparent that they require good nutrition.
 We have covered one of the things you can use, which is compost.
-But the list below will show some additional feeds you can use at the time of planting and during the growing season.
+But the list below will show some additional feeds you can use when planting and during the growing season.

 - Compost